How to Find Your Septic Tank

 I usually respond with a helpful, “I have no idea.”
 Secretly, I want to say something like, “It’s just off your driveway near that bushy thing.”

 But seriously, septic tanks are hard to find, even for the experts.
 The following are some tricks you can use to help you find your tank.
-After reading the following, you will surely be saying, “How cleaver these people at Meade Septic Design are!”
+After reading the following, you will surely be saying, “How clever these people at Meade Septic Design are!”

 The fact is that these aren’t proprietary, nor original techniques but simply industry proven methods to find your tank.
 Before you get started, a bit of caution: An old septic tank and drywell lids can collapse and take you for an unexpected fall or perhaps worse, swim!
 So, be careful!!